-It is underlined that in accordance to the Company's licenses, no additional capital conservation buffer nor systemic risk buffer are applicable as applicable by the Cyprus Macroprudential Authority regulations.
-Moreover, the Company was exempted from applying the institution-specific countercyclical capital buffer following a decision of the CBC to exempt small and medium-sized CIFs from this requirement.
+It is underlined that in accordance to the Company's licenses, no additional capital conservation buffer nor systemic risk buffer are maintained, as applicable by the Cyprus Macroprudential Authority regulations.
+Moreover, the Company was exempted from applying the institution-specific countercyclical capital buffer following a decision of the Central Bank of Cyprus to exempt small and medium-sized CIFs from this requirement.